QUIJOTE Scientific Results -- XVII. Studying the Anomalous Microwave Emission in the Andromeda Galaxy with QUIJOTE-MFI: Introduction

-While there have been many detections of AME in our Galaxy \citep[e.g.,][]{watson2005, Taurus, planck2015galacticcloudsAME, LambdaOrionis, ameplanewidesurvey} extragalactic detections of AME are scarce \citep{murphy2010, murphy2018}. \cite{peel2011} set upper limits on the AME from three different bright galaxies using the WMAP 7 yr Point Source Catalogue and and the \Planck{} Early Release Compact Source Catalogue (ERCSC).
+While there have been many detections of AME in our Galaxy \citep[e.g.,][]{watson2005, planck2015galacticcloudsAME, Taurus, LambdaOrionis, ameplanewidesurvey} extragalactic detections of AME are scarce \citep{murphy2010, murphy2018}. \cite{peel2011} set upper limits on the AME from three different bright galaxies using the WMAP 7 yr Point Source Catalogue and the \Planck{} Early Release Compact Source Catalogue (ERCSC).
 Using observations from these two satellites, \cite{planckM31} claimed a 2.3$\sigma$ significance detection of AME in M31. \cite{tibbs2018M33} also analysed \Planck{} data for M33 but found no evidence of an AME component on its integrated spectrum. \cite{SRTgalaxies2022} studied data from K-band detectors at SRT for four nearby spiral galaxies but was unable to detect AME in any of them, which instead places constraints on its upper levels.
 However, AME has been detected in resolved extragalactic regions, such as a star-forming region in NGC 6946 \citep{murphy2010, hensley2015murphy2010} and a compact radio source associated with NGC 4725 \citep{murphy2018}.
-Section~3.3 of \cite{amereview} covers further attempts to measure AME outside the Milky Way.
 It appears that AME is much easier to detect in individual, well isolated regions, where the background emission can be easily subtracted.
 Generally, these regions also show high emission from thermal dust and high star formation ratios, together with low synchrotron signal.
 It is difficult to find a galaxy whose integrated spectrum shows this combination of properties, as normally many strong components contribute to the spectrum.